Complete Characterization of Entanglement Embezzlement: Entanglement embezzlement

-where $A_n = \ceil{\SR(\chi_n)/2}$. \end{theorem} The problem of determining if a family of states is a universal embezzling family has therefore been restated as a rather simple optimization problem, which in many cases can be solved numerically or even analytically.
-As we show explicitly in the SM~\cite{SM}, this implies that $\lim_{n\to\infty} p_1^{(n)}=0$ is a necessary condition that every universal embezzling family needs to satisfy (see also Ref.~\cite[Lem.~3]{LW14}).
-This is only possible if the Schmidt rank of $\chi_n$ diverges.
+where $A_n = \ceil{\SR(\chi_n)/2}$ is the ceiling of half the Schmidt rank of $\chi_n$. \end{theorem} The problem of determining if a family of states is a universal embezzling family has therefore been restated as a rather simple optimization problem, which in many cases can be solved numerically or even analytically.
+By choosing $l=1$ in Eq.~\eqref{eq:charEmbFam} one obtains the following necessary condition for a universal embezzling family. \begin{corollary}[{cf. Ref.~\cite[Lemma~3 (LO)]{LW14}}] If a family of pure bipartite states $\Set{\chi_n}_{n \in \mbN}$ is a universal embezzling family, then $\lim_{n \to \infty} p_1^{(n)} =0$, where $\p^{(n)} \in \prob^\downarrow (d_n)$ are the Schmidt coefficients of $\chi_n$. \end{corollary} This implies that if a family of pure bipartite states $\Set{\chi_n}_{n \in \mbN}$ is a universal embezzling family, then $\lim_{n \to \infty} \SR(\chi_n)=+\infty$, where $\SR(\chi_n)$ is the Schmidt rank of $\chi_n$.
+Indeed, considering that the entries of any $\p^{(n)}$ sum to one, if the largest entry converges to zero, then the number of non-zero entries must diverge.

 When looking for candidates for universally embezzling families, it is common~\cite{vDH03,LW14} to consider families of bipartite states